wilmoore/attributes.php/README.md

         // optionally use this instead
         $object->set('firstName', 'My Name')`;

-- 	JSON or Array representation of object attributes.

 - 	Expect `isset`, `empty`, and `unset` to work predictably.

         assert(true  === isset($object->firstName));